Ganesh2o7/NL2SQL_GP/README.md

 ## 📃 License

-This project is for academic and research purposes.
+This project is for academic and research purposes only.
-Feel free to modify and extend it for your own experiments.